u-235/uchmviewer-draft/INSTALL.md

       if it is simply unpacked or builds without installation.
     - `CMAKE_BUILD_TYPE=<Debug | Release | RelWithDebInfo | MinSizeRel>`

-  For example, configure cmake to build which Qt 5.15 and WebEngine
+  For example, configure cmake to build which Qt 5.15 and WebKit (default is WebEngine)

-      cmake -DCMAKE_PREFIX_PATH=~/Qt/5.15/gcc -DUSE_WEBENGINE=ON ../
+        cmake -DCMAKE_PREFIX_PATH=~/Qt/5.15/gcc -DUSE_WEBKIT=ON ../

 Qmake options